tbfinn/tbfinn/README.md

 ### Hi there 👋

+My name is Timothy Burr Finn.
+This is my portfolio project.
+The purpose of this portfolio project is to demonstrate my knowledge of several programming languages (C++, C# and Python) and my general software engineering abilities.
+Below you will find a link to my Portfolio-Solution repository.
+Inside that repository you will find 3 projects, one for each language, which can be downloaded and executed.

 <!--
 **tbfinn/tbfinn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.